 Healthcare Institutions

-The IARA project investigates new and existing strategies for antiracist transformation in the healthcare sector.
+The IARA Project investigates new and existing strategies for antiracist transformation in the healthcare sector.
 This research focuses on the organizational practices and institutional policy changes that directly address the racial gap in health outcomes.
 This work aims to support healthcare sector decision-makers and practitioners in achieving lasting and sustainable change at the institutional level.

 Systemic racism is deeply embedded in U.S. healthcare and economic systems, and it remains pervasive throughout social policies and organizational practices alike.